-Personal mobile phones and digital cameras are only permitted in the EYFS in certain circumstances, which include but are not restricted to: lockdown, supervision of children's trips and swimming sessions.
+Personal mobile phones, digital cameras and all electronic devices with imaging and sharing capabilities are only permitted in the EYFS in certain circumstances, which include but are not restricted to: lockdown, supervision of children's trips and swimming sessions.
 School iPads are used regularly in EYFS to record children's progress for their learning journals.